davidbone4/cs-327-rogue-game/README.md

 # cs-327-rogue-game by David bone
 ## Assignment 1.01

-This is the First assingment in the Rogue Game project!
+This is the First assignment in the Rogue Game project!
 Booyah!

 So far I have only created one file: DungeonGenerator.c.
 This file randomly generates a dungeon according to the guidelines listed in the assignment and prints it to the console.
 It was tested on the pyrite server(see CHANGELOG.md).